-The function SEARCH allows you to find the position of a symbol into a string
+The SEARCH function allows you to find the position of a specific character in a string

-- The first one is characters (or the sub-string) searched
+- The first argument is the lookup character

 =SEARCH(Character to find, String to look into, Position to start)